mikesmallhelp/padel-ranking/README.md

 npm run dev
 ```

 The command opens your browser in the url localhost:3000.
+To log in use your auth0 account or Gmail account.

 ## Testing